bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 Routing the 100-ohm differential TX and RX pairs was the easy part (along with dropping the mandatory 0.1µF AC coupling capacitors on the transmit lines).
 The real trap with PCIe on a custom Zynq board is the clocking.

-Bank 505 needs a highly stable reference clock to drive those transceivers.
-The DisplayPort link needs a 27 MHz clock, but the PCIe specification strictly demands a **100 MHz HCSL reference clock** with incredibly low jitter.
-You cannot easily synthesize both from the same crystal.
-To solve this, I had to drop a dedicated 100MHz differential oscillator onto the board and route it into the secondary `PS_MGTREFCLK` inputs on Bank 505.
-Without that clean clock, the drive simply never enumerates on the bus.
+Bank 505 needs highly stable reference clocks to drive those transceivers, and different protocols demand different frequencies.
+The PCIe specification strictly demands a **100 MHz HCSL reference clock** with incredibly low jitter, while DisplayPort and USB 3.0 both require a **27 MHz** reference.
+You cannot synthesize both from the same crystal.
+To solve this, I dropped two dedicated differential LVDS oscillators onto the board: a **SiTime SIT9121AI-2B1-33E27.000000** (27 MHz, LCSC C17415818) routed to `PS_MGTREFCLK0` (F23/F24) for DisplayPort and USB 3.0, and a **YXC OA1EL89CEIB112YLC-100M** (100 MHz, LCSC C7425450) routed to `PS_MGTREFCLK1` (E21/E22) for PCIe.
+Both share the same PQFD-6L 3.2x2.5mm footprint, placed adjacent to the Zynq Bank 505 balls.
+Without those clean clocks, neither the display nor the drive will enumerate.

 Toss in a dedicated, high-current 3.3V switching buck converter to handle the massive 3-Amp power spikes that NVMe drives pull during write operations, and the board is transformed from an embedded controller into a fully self-contained workstation.